NedDavies/GoodReadsReviewScraper/README.md

 # GoodReadsReviewScraper
-Extracts review data from GoodReads and turns it into a csv.
+Extracts review data from GoodReads using selenium webdriver and BeautifulSoup and turns it into a csv.

 Takes one argument in the command line: